jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 * Keep in mind that the `edgekv.js` [helper library](https://techdocs.akamai.com/edgekv/docs/library-helper-methods) and the `edgekv_tokens.js` [access tokens](https://techdocs.akamai.com/edgekv/docs/generate-and-retrieve-edgekv-access-tokens) are required for the EdgeWorker to successfully write/delete to EdgeKV.

+* Other security rate controls (e.g. Akamai WAF) may come into play based on the configured thresholds.
+For such cases:
+  * Lower the request rate by setting a smaller number of parallel executors in the `mode_max_workers` variable.
+  * Temporarily add exceptions to the security controls.
+  * Send the EKV data in batches based on the [HTTP sub-request limits per tier](https://techdocs.akamai.com/edgeworkers/docs/resource-tier-limitations).
+For isntance, the EW is limited to 4 http subrequests this means you need one fourth of the amount of request to upload all the data.

 #### EdgeWorker Setup
 Follow the instructions to:
 1. [Create a new EdgeWorker ID](https://techdocs.akamai.com/edgeworkers/docs/create-an-edgeworker-id-1)